 - 48-hour notice of cancellations are required for partial refunds.

-Our minimum reservation is for 10 people.
-Reservations for groups of less than 10 people will be charged as if 10 visitors were present.
-Groups of more than 30 require additional staffing, and a maximum of 60 people can participate in guided tours simultaneously.
+Our minimum reservation is for 8 people and the maximum is 40 people inclusive of chaperones.
+Reservations for groups of less than 8 people will be charged as if 8 visitors were present.
 The Japanese House and Garden is a fragile artifact and the Japan America Society of Greater Philadelphia is committed to its preservation.
 We appreciate your understanding in this regard.

 The Japanese House and Garden is open for group tours Wednesdays, Thursdays, and Fridays, March through October.
 April and early May are always in high-demand, and we suggest scheduling as far in advance as possible to ensure availability during this period.